Los Angeles

 - Arrive by 5 PM, set up camp

-- Sunset hike
+- Sunset wildflower hike